 Resource Type Title (optional) – a human friendly name to designate the Resource Type.

-Resource Type ID – the value of "rt" property which identifies the Resource Type, (e.g., “oic.wk.p”).
+Resource Type ID – the value of "rt" Property which identifies the Resource Type, (e.g., “oic.wk.p”).

 Resource Interfaces – list of the interfaces that may be supported by the Resource Type.

-Resource Properties – definition of all the properties that apply to the Resource Type.
+Properties – definition of all the Properties that apply to the Resource Type.
 The Resource Type definition shall define whether a property is mandatory, conditional mandatory, or optional.

 Related Resource Types (optional) – the specification of other Resource Types that may be referenced as part of the Resource Type, applicable to collections.